 During the second class period of the week, I put students back in the same breakout rooms to finish their study guides.
 I also gave them a direct link to listen to a recording and showed them how to find other parts in Smart Music, since the piece we were working on didn’t have a digital score online.
 Next week, I will ask each group to share one or two things they discovered about their parts and the music as a whole.

 The response from the students has been positive!
 They enjoyed having time to work with their peers (especially being in this digital environment) and many said they found the experience fun.
 The benefit to having them completing digital study guides is that I can watch as they work.
 Most groups were finding and recording the information I had hoped, and I was able to join the breakout room to assist if I noticed a lack of progress on the study guide.

 Could I just tell students where the key change occurs?
 Ask them to circle the dynamic and tempo changes?
 Absolutely.
 That’s what we’ve been doing for years.
 But I believe the information is more likely to stick if the students discover and record it themselves.
 When they take ownership of the process, it becomes more valuable and more meaningful.

 Interested in trying this in your classroom?
-You can get a copy of the Student Score Study templates!
+Here are two Student Score Study templates:

 Have you heard the news?
 Pass the Baton: Empowering All Music Students is now available!